-The Eiffel Lake hike in Banff National Park is one fantastic outing with only one downside – it’s hard to score a parking space at the Moraine Lake trailhead though fortunately there are ways to mitigate that described below.
+The Eiffel Lake hike in Banff National Park is one fantastic outing with only one downside – getting to the trailhead in light of the fact that the road to Moraine Lake is no longer open to personal vehicles.
+(See below for shuttle services as of 2023.)
 There is nothing difficult about the Eiffel Lake hike.
-There are no route-finding issues and the 11.2 km return distance and 400 m elevation gain are well within reach of any regular hiker.
+There are no route-finding issues and the 11.2 km return distance and 400 m (1,312 feet) elevation gain are well within reach of any regular hiker.

-Despite the fact this is what I would call a moderate hike, I did it with Joel Hagen, a guide, nature interpreter and co-owner of Great Divide Nature Interpretation.
+Despite the fact this is a moderate hike, I did it with Joel Hagen, a guide, nature interpreter and co-owner of Great Divide Nature Interpretation.
 There aren’t many occasions that I do a guided hike, but every time I do, I come away richer for the experience.
 The Eiffel Lake hike was no exception.

 The night before we hiked, I received a phone call from Joel.
 He likes to have a quick chat with all clients beforehand to make sure they come prepared with the right clothing and gear.
 He answers any questions, provides and confirms the meeting place and time.

-Your other option is to park your car at the Lake Louise Park and Ride or in Banff at the Banff High School and take Roam Transit to Lake Louise.
-Then transfer to a Parks Canada shuttle from there on a first come, first served basis.
-Or book a Parks Canada shuttle that will take you directly to Moraine Lake from the Lake Louise Park and Ride.
+Yet other option is to park in Banff and take Roam Transit to Lake Louise.
+Summer reservations open in early May.
+Then transfer to a Parks Canada shuttle on a first come, first served basis.
+Or book a Parks Canada shuttle that will take you directly to Moraine Lake from the Lake Louise Ski Resort.
 Shuttles and transit take the stress out of wondering if you’re going to get a parking space.
-The Lake Louise Park and Ride is located east of Lake Louise along the Trans-Canada Highway and is very well-signed.

 The trail to Eiffel Lake shares the same trailhead as the one that goes to Larch Valley and Sentinel Pass.
-Walk past Moraine Lake Lodge – still closed to guests in 2021 though the coffee shop and gift shop are open.
+Walk past Moraine Lake Lodge.
 At the trailhead sign go right.
 You’ll also see a sign that recommends hiking with a group of four or more since you’re walking in grizzly bear country.
 It’s been a few years since the requirement to hike in tight groups of four has been in place, but that could change at any time.

-After climbing 10 switchbacks that take you through the forest, you’ll have knocked off 350 m of the total 400 m elevation gain for the day.
+After climbing 10 switchbacks that take you through the forest, you’ll have knocked off 350 metres of the total 400 m elevation gain for the day.
 At the signed junction go left.

 From the junction until you reach Eiffel Lake, the trail moderates, climbing gently across wildflower-studded sub-alpine slopes for a further 3.2 km.
 There were a few snow patches to contend with but with careful foot placement you’re across in seconds.
 Allow about 4 – 5 hours to do the return hike.